 Though all of that and the other web apps and sites you open, run on the different tabs on your browser.
 And all those tabs are nothing but a separate instance of your web browser occupying your RAM.

 So, as your needs from your web browser advances, there also comes need of more RAM.
 Hence upgrading to the RAM of higher capacity than you currently have would lead to smoother web browsing that too with more tabs open than previously.

 5. Leave Printing as a Background Task

 Do you have to leave your computer idle when the prints are going on because you are afraid it might freeze in between and interrupt printing?
-Well, that’s a sign of low computer RAM.
+Well, that’s a sign of low RAM.

 What happens is when you print any document, it gets stored in the RAM of your computer temporarily.
 The CPU processes the document and according to your printing requirements it sends the appropriate signals to your printer.
 And if your documents have a lot of images and you want it to be printed at the highest quality, it takes up more space on your RAM.

-Hence, by doing a RAM upgrade you can have your computer handle printing more efficiently and with enough RAM you can even have it running in background while you are getting other important work done.
+Hence, by doing a RAM upgrade you can have your computer handle printing more efficiently and with enough RAM you can even have it running in background while you are getting other work done.